 Amby Burfoot, 1968 Boston Marathon champion, former editor-in-chief, Runners World Magazine: “Everyone always thought that I was from Boston, but I was just a little bit south in New London, Connecticut.
 But all you guys represented something, the original blue-collar, working-class running club.
 You showed the power of the club and the passion with a brilliant but eccentric coach.
 So here’s a birthday toast, Coach.
 I think of Don Kardong’s immortal words, ‘every runner feels the need to end the week with a round number, so they try to hit 100 miles.’
 Well, 88 is way rounder than 100.
 Hope it’s a great birthday year for you.”

 Freddie Doyle, meeting co-chair, GBTC stalwart: “Nobody else could’ve gotten this group together tonight.
 It’s a testament to you, Coach.
-Thanks for the years of wisdom advice and inspiration.
-We always enjoyed your sense of humor and part of it was to take our minds off the difficulty of the work out you gave us.
+Thanks for the years of wisdom, advice, and inspiration.
+We always enjoyed your sense of humor and part of it was to take our minds off the difficulty of the workout you gave us.
 Also, thank you for all the money making tips.
-There’s not a toll booth I don’t go by that I don’t looked down for loose quarters.
+There’s not a toll booth I don’t go by that I don’t look down for loose quarters.
 And I can’t go into any restaurant without thinking about “Miss Melrose of 1974”.
 When off the clock, it was your personality that brought us together.”

 Mark Duggan, meeting co-chair, Boston State and GBTC: “We usually we get together with the coach every few weeks where the western omelette is the entrée of choice.
 We’re hoping to find a new dining establishment and a new entrée as Coach usually only ate the eastern half of his western omelette.
 But coach, you always taught us how to get through adversity.
 Like when we had a flat tire on the Pennsylvania Turnpike and how we had to push the car to get to the place to get a new tire.
 We never forget those lessons, finding ways of getting things done.”

-A Bill Squires Track Legacy Fund has been established to help promising young runners who haVe already survived year one in college, but need help as he/she heads into their sophomore year.
-Please send donations to, 26 Oak Ridge Rd, Reading, MA 01867 ( this is 501c3).
-Donations of any amount would be received gratefully.
+A Bill Squires Track Legacy Fund has been established to help promising young runners who have already survived year one in college, but need help as he/she heads into their sophomore year.
+Please send donations to, 26 Oak Ridge Road, Reading, MA 01867 (this is 501c3).
+Donations of any amount will be received gratefully.